 Program expenditures and claims are required to be reported monthly through the OSDE Grants Management System (GMS).
+Late claims will be documented for monitoring purposes and could result in non-payment.

 Auditing of claims for reimbursement is one component of the OSDE monitoring process.